grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 The **FAUSTFLOAT* zone** element is the primary connection point between the control interface and the dsp code.
 The compiled dsp Faust code will give access to all internal control value addresses used by the dsp code by calling the approriate **addButton**, **addNumEntry** etc. methods (depending of what is described in the original Faust DSP source code).

 The control/UI code keeps those addresses, and will typically change their pointed values each time a control value in the dsp code has to be changed.
 On the dsp side, all control values are "sampled" once at the beginning of the **dsp::compute** method, so that to keep the same value during the entire audio buffer.
-Since writing/reading the **FAUSTFLOAT* zone** element is atomic, there is no need of complicated synchronization mechanism between the writer (controller) and the reader (Faust dsp object).
+Since writing/reading the **FAUSTFLOAT* zone** element is atomic, there is no need of complex synchronization mechanism between the writer (controller) and the reader (Faust dsp object).
+Look as how the **fslider0** field class of the previously **mydsp** displayed C++ class is used in the **mydsp::compute** method.

 #### Active widgets ####